Azure/bicep/README.md

 If you have an existing ARM Template or set of resources that you would like to convert to `.bicep` format, see [Decompiling an ARM Template](https://docs.microsoft.com/azure/azure-resource-manager/bicep/decompile).

-Full details of how the bicep language works can be found in the [Bicep documentation](https://docs.microsoft.com/azure/azure-resource-manager/bicep/) and there is a rich library of [examples](https://github.com/Azure/bicep/tree/main/docs/examples) to help you get a jumpstart.
+Also, there is a rich library of [examples](https://github.com/Azure/bicep/tree/main/docs/examples) to help you get started.

 ## How does Bicep work?